John Leonard (critic): Biography

 Leonard was co-literary editor of The Nation with his wife, Sue Leonard, from 1995 to 1998, and continued as a contributing editor for the magazine.
-He wrote a monthly column on new books for Harper's magazine and was a frequent contributor to the New York Times Book Review and The New York Review of Books.
+He wrote a monthly column on new books for Harper's magazine and was a frequent contributor to The New York Times Book Review and The New York Review of Books.
 Leonard rated highest among literary critics in a 2006 Time Out New York survey of writers and publishers.
 He received the National Book Critics Circle's Ivan Sandrof Lifetime Achievement Award in 2006.

 Leonard died on November 5, 2008, of lung cancer, aged 69.
 He was survived by his mother, Ruth, wife Sue, two children from his first marriage – Salon.com columnist Andrew Leonard and Georgetown University history professor Amy Leonard – and a stepdaughter, Jen Nessel, who heads the communications department at the Center for Constitutional Rights, as well as three grandchildren: Tiana and Eli Miller-Leonard and Oscar Ray Arnold-Nessel.

-Effect on the literary world
+Reception

 The Columbia Journalism Review called Leonard "our primary progressive, catholic [small "c"] literary critic."
 Stylistically, he was, as CJR dubbed him, an "enthusiast," known for his wit and wordplay, his liberal use of the semicolon and his impassioned examinations of authors and their works.
-He wrote definitive career essays on the work of writers ranging from Thomas Pynchon and Joan Didion to Eduardo Galeano, Salman Rushdie, Don DeLillo, Mary Gordon, John Cheever, Toni Morrison and Richard Powers.
+He wrote career essays on the work of writers ranging from Thomas Pynchon and Joan Didion to Eduardo Galeano, Salman Rushdie, Don DeLillo, Mary Gordon, John Cheever, Toni Morrison, and Richard Powers.

 Kurt Vonnegut wrote of him: "When I read anything by my longtime friend John Leonard, his voice is that of a total stranger.
 He is too polite in ordinary conversations, with me at least, to set off the fireworks of all he knows and feels after reading and comparing and responding to, in the course of his long career as a literary critic, a thousand times more books than I have even heard of.
 Only in print does he light the night sky of my ignorance and intellectual lassitude with sizzles and bangs, and gorgeous blooms of fire.
 He is a TEACHER!
 When I start to read John Leonard, it is as though I, while simply looking for the men's room, blundered into a lecture by the smartest man who ever lived."

-Studs Terkel called him "a critic from whom I learned about my own books."
+Studs Terkel called him "a critic from whom I learned about my own books".
 Terkel told the NBCC's Elizabeth Taylor: "He speaks truth to power with a style that is all his own – Leonardian.
 He is a throwback to a great tradition.
 He has been a literary critic in the noblest sense of the word, where you didn't determine whether a book was 'good or bad' but wrote with a point of view of how you should read the book."

 In 2013, the National Book Critics Circle created a "First Book" award in his honor, the John Leonard Prize, presented as part of the NBCC Awards.